osb-group/osb-learn/storyboarding/storybrew/getting_started.rst

 .. hint:: If it doesn't show up, you can press ``Ctrl+P``, type ``ext install csharp``, then install the "C# for Visual Studio Code" extension.

+.. note:: The C# extension requires the .NET development library of at least 4.5.
+If you reload VS Code after installing the extension and encounter an error related to Omnisharp, then most likely you do not have this. `Read this page <https://docs.microsoft.com/en-us/dotnet/framework/install/guide-for-developers>`_ and download the latest development pack.
+After installing the .NET framework library, restart VS Code.

+    If that doesn't work, you may need to `download the installer <https://www.visualstudio.com/downloads/>`_ for Microsoft's full code editor, Visual Studio, and do an advanced installation where you install **only** the aforementioned developer packs.
+It's a huge installation otherwise.

 Your window should now look something like this.
 Pay attention to the fact there's now fancy colors, or syntax highlighting:

 .. figure:: img/getting_started/vs_code_1.png